My name is Anoop, a SEBI Registered Investment Adviser (INA100009293).

 Why this site

 Dr. Feynman, on the difference between knowing the name of something and understanding it:

 “See that bird?
 It’s a brown-throated thrush, but in Germany it’s called a halzenfugel, and in Chinese they call it a chung ling and even if you know all those names for it, you still know nothing about the bird.
 You only know something about people; what they call the bird.
-Now that thrush sings, and teaches its young to fly, and flies so many miles away during the summer across the country, and nobody knows how it finds its way.” [attribution – farnam street blog]
+Now that thrush sings, and teaches its young to fly, and flies so many miles away during the summer across the country, and nobody knows how it finds its way.” [source]

-When I first started investing, it sounded like an arcane field only the super-intelligent and those steeped in everything from the world economy to fort architecture (moats anyone?) seemed to be qualified to operate in.
-The talking heads on CNBC held court on what was likely to happen in the market, on an hourly basis with references to central bank actions and currency movements in far-off countries.
-It was all quite intimidating.
-Small wonder then any ‘to be’ investor finds it a daunting prospect and feels not unlike a deer in headlights.
+Tune into any financial news channel and investing in equities sounds like an arcane field only PhDs in Economics and those steeped in fort architecture (moats anyone?) are qualified to operate in.
+The talking heads on CNBC hold court on what is likely to happen in the market, on an hourly basis with references to central bank actions and currency movements in far-off countries.
+It can be intimidating for any prospective investors.

-Sifting through the immense body of knowledge on investing provided the heartening realization that there are some core concepts of investing that every person irrespective of educational background and finance know-how can understand and indeed internalize.
-Also, the biggest determinant of investing success is in identifying and calming our own behavioral biases.
+Fact is, in investing, like in life, there are some core concepts that every person irrespective of educational background and finance know-how can understand and indeed internalise.
+The biggest determinant of investing success is in identifying and calming our own behavioural biases.

 Thanks for visiting!